Skip to Content

 Color mixing options with acrylic paints are virtually limitless.

-I noticed that color are nice only when you mix white with some tempera color.
+I noticed that colors are nice only when you mix white with some tempera color.
 If you mix two colors to get a new color, it will be quite dull and transparent.

 Layering